 The MSHCP does not identify any covered or special-status mammalian species as potentially occurring within the project site.
-Mammalian species detected during the field investigation include pocket gopher (Thomomys bottae), and cottontail (Sylvilagus audubonii).
-Additional common mammalian species that could be expected to occur include possum (Didelphis virginiana), ground squirrel (Otospermophilus beecheyi), and raccoon (Procyon lotor).
+The site provides limited foraging and cover habitat for mammalian species adapted to a high degree of human disturbance.
+Mammalian species detected during the field investigation include pocket gopher (Thomomys bottae).
+Additional common mammalian species that could be expected to occur include possum (Didelphis virginiana), ground squirrel (Otospermophilus beecheyi) and raccoon (Procyon lotor).